yourWaifu/sleepy-discord/source/documentation.html.md

 bool pinMessage(Snowflake<Channel> channelID, Snowflake<Message> messageID);
 ```

-Puts a message into the Pinned Messages of a channel
+Puts a message into the pinned messages of a channel

 #### Parameters
 <table>